 Where states do not designate Lifeline ETCs, carriers must apply to the FCC for designation.
 These same rules apply to carriers intending to serve Tribal residents on Tribal Lands.

-If a company no longer wishes to participate in the Lifeline Program, it must relinquish its ETC designation with the designating authority (state or federal) or its LBP designation through the FCC.
+If a company no longer wishes to participate in the Lifeline Program, it must relinquish its ETC or LBP designation with the designating authority.